ServiceStack/ServiceStack.Text/README.md

 * [T.Dump extension method](http://www.servicestack.net/mythz_blog/?p=202)
 * StringExtensions - Xml/Json/Csv/Url encoding, BaseConvert, Rot13, Hex escape, etc.
 * Stream, Reflection, List, DateTime, etc extensions and utils

+# Simple API

+Like most of the interfaces in Service Stack, the API is simple and descriptive.
+In most cases these are the only methods that you would commonly use:

+	string TypeSerializer.SerializeToString<T>(T value);
+	void TypeSerializer.SerializeToWriter<T>(T value, TextWriter writer);

+	T TypeSerializer.DeserializeFromString<T>(string value);
+	T TypeSerializer.DeserializeFromReader<T>(TextReader reader);

+Where *T* can be any .NET POCO type.
+That's all there is - the API was intentionally left simple :)

+### Parses Dynamic Payloads as well:

+Although usually used to deserialize C#/.NET POCO types, it also includes a flexible API allowing you to deserialize any JSON payload without it's concrete type, see these real-world examples:

+  - [Parsing GitHub's JSON response][2]
+  - [Parsing Google Maps JSON Response][3]
+  - [Parsing Centroid][4]

 ## NuGet ServiceStack.Text